imincheol/odd-starter/docs/odd/ATLAS.md

 - **Action**: **Append** new records.
 Answers "How did we get here?".

 ### 4. 📦 Archive (Storage) -> `./archive/`
+- **Structure**:
-- Storage for completed Orders and Reports.
+    - `tasks/yyyy/mm/dd/`: Completed Orders and Reports.
+    - `roadmaps/yyyy/`: Snapshots of past Roadmaps.
+- **Purpose**: To keep the active workspace clean while preserving all past efforts.

 ---